Acupressure Points for Hair Growth: Benefits And How To Do It

 - Make sure you apply some pressure on the scalp without being too hard.

 - Draw a finger from the occipital ridge to the middle of the scalp.
 Apply mild pressure as you move back and forth.
-Finish by massaging the scalp along the front and back hairlines, followed by a general scalp massage.
+Then massage the scalp along the front and back hairlines.
+FInish with a general scalp massage for hair growth.

 Acupressure has several benefits.
 However, one must keep certain things in mind before performing it.